hpe-storage/co-deployments/helm/charts/hpe-array-exporter/README.md

 | serviceMonitor.metricRelabelings | Metric [relabeling configuration](https://github.com/prometheus-operator/prometheus-operator/blob/c22d1da263ace4921586cbafc658418b5c8194ba/Documentation/api.md#relabelconfig) for exported metrics. | `[]` |
 | serviceMonitor.targetLabels | List of labels on the service to add to the scraped metric. | `[]` |

-The `arraySecret` parameter is required and has no default value.
 A Secret used by the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/index.html) can be reused without modification.
 Otherwise, use [this example](https://github.com/hpe-storage/co-deployments/blob/master/yaml/array-exporter/edge/hpe-array-exporter-secret.yaml) to create a new one.

+**NOTE:** The `Secret` may only contain an IP address or hostname for the "backend" key, not port number as recommended for HPE Primera and newer.

 The `acceptEula` value must be set to `true`, confirming your acceptance of the [HPE End User License Agreement](https://www.hpe.com/us/en/software/licensing.html).